VIMPAT® is indicated for the treatment of partial-onset seizures in patients 4 years of age and older.

 MILD TO MODERATE IN CLINICAL TRIALS

-In placebo-controlled adjunctive trials, the most common adverse reactions were dizziness, headache, nausea, and diplopia.
-In the historical-control monotherapy trial, adverse reactions were generally similar to those observed in the adjunctive trials, with the exception of insomnia.
+In placebo-controlled adjunctive trials for partial-onset seizures, the most common adverse reactions were dizziness, headache, nausea, and diplopia.

 The majority of adverse reactions were generally mild to moderate and were generally dose related.